Supernetwork: Overview

 In IP networking terminology, a supernet is a block of contiguous subnetworks addressed as a single subnet from the perspective of the larger network.
 Supernets are always larger than their component networks.
 Supernetting is the process of aggregating routes to multiple smaller networks, thus saving storage space in the routing table, simplifying routing decisions and reducing route advertisements to neighboring gateways.
 Supernetting has helped address the increasing size of routing tables as the Internet has expanded.

 Supernetting in large, complex networks can isolate topology changes from other routers.
 This can improve the stability of the network by limiting the propagation of routing changes in the event of a network link failure.
 If a router only advertises a summary route to the next router, then it does not need to advertise any changes to specific subnets within the summarized range.
 This can significantly reduce any unnecessary routing updates following a topology change.
 Hence, it increases the speed of convergence resulting in a more stable environment.

 Protocol requirements

 Supernetting requires the use of routing protocols that support Classless Inter-Domain Routing (CIDR).
 Interior Gateway Routing Protocol, Exterior Gateway Protocol and version 1 of the Routing Information Protocol (RIPv1) assume classful addressing, and therefore cannot transmit the subnet mask information required for supernetting.

 Enhanced Interior Gateway Routing Protocol (EIGRP) supports CIDR.
 By default, EIGRP summarizes the routes within the routing table and forwards these summarized routes to its peers.
-Other routing protocols with CIDR support include RIPv2, Open Shortest Path First, EIGRP, IS-IS and Border Gateway Protocol.
+Other routing protocols with CIDR support include RIPv2, Open Shortest Path First, IS-IS and Border Gateway Protocol.